WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

-* For Elixir videos - also had confirmation that affliation logos will be on videos so is it best to put alan turing or turing way or both if room?
+* For Elixir videos - had confirmation that affiliation logos will be on videos so is it best to put alan turing or turing way or both if room?

 ### Date: 16 February 2022